 - If you have questions about SNBC health care providers or services, contact the SNBC health plans.

 - Adult Protection

 - Early Intensive Developmental and Behavioral Intervention (EIDBI) The purpose of the EIDBI benefit is to provide medically necessary early intensive medical intervention for people with Autism Spectrum Disorder (ASD) and related conditions.

 - IEIC (Interagency Early Intervention Committee)-early intervention services for infant and children with disabilities.
 If you have concerns with your child’s development, please contact your child’s local school district or make a referral through Help Me Grow.

-- Rehabilitation Services- If you have a disability, our Vocational Rehabilitation Services unit can help you prepare for, find and keep a job, and live as independently as possible.
+- Vocational Rehabilitation Services- If you have a disability and want to explore employment options, Vocational Rehabilitation Services through the State of Minnesota can help you prepare for, find, and keep a job.